nallovint/birb_lm/README.md

 - Rebuild progress seems stuck at “Embedding”
   - Small corpora may finish between polls; try more/larger files
   - Tune `EMBED_YIELD_EVERY_N=1` and `BUILD_YIELD_EVERY_N=10` if needed
-- No results in answers
+- No results in answers or answers seem too limited
   - Rebuild after adding files; ensure correct documents were selected before first message
+  - If you need broader answers, enable “Allow outside knowledge for this message” for that turn
+  - You can increase retrieval breadth by adjusting envs (see defaults above)
 - Ollama issues
   - Check health: `docker compose ps` (should be healthy)
   - List models: `docker compose exec ollama ollama list`